Komodo (village)

-Komodo is a village and island of Komodo District, West Manggarai Regency, in East Nusa Tenggara province of Indonesia.
+Komodo is a village on the island of Komodo in Komodo District, West Manggarai Regency, East Nusa Tenggara Province, Indonesia.

-The village encompasses the territory of Komodo Island and the small surrounding islands.
+The village encompasses the territory of Komodo island, as well as small surrounding islands.

 Population

 The native population of Komodo, the Komodo people, has been extinct since the 1980s.
 The present population consists of Bugis people from South Sulawesi and Bima people from West Nusa Tenggara.